vparihar01/Admin-Dashboard/README.md

 end
 ```
 If the user authorization fails, a <tt>CanCan::AccessDenied</tt> exception will be raised.
-You can catch this and modify its behavior in the +ApplicationController+.
+You can catch this and modify its behavior in the <tt>ApplicationController</tt>.

 ```Ruby
 rescue_from CanCan::AccessDenied do |exception|
     redirect_to root_url, :alert => exception.message
 end
 ```